Run MCP servers

 toolhive: true

-See Running custom MCP servers to run a server that is not in the registry.
+See Run a custom MCP server to run a server that is not in the registry, or Run a remote MCP server for more details about remote server configuration.

 Customize server settings